chukren/GATPara/README.md

-# Parameters used for preprocessing
+### Parameters used for preprocessing
+    * proc_obsd: Configure files for raw observed data processing
+    * proc_synt: Configure files for synthetic data processing
+    * window: Configure files for window selection
+    * adjsrc: Configure files for adjoint source calculation

-# Parameters used for forward and adjoint simulation
+## Parameters used for forward and adjoint simulation

-# Parameters used for post-processing
+## Parameters used for post-processing